Clara Admin Suite for practice owners

 Outcome categories

-Use categories such as cleaner exception visibility, calmer owner review, better handoff records, or fewer end-of-period surprises.
+Use categories such as cleaner exception visibility, calmer admin review, better handoff records, or fewer end-of-period surprises.
 Avoid exact payroll amounts, revenue, utilization, churn, capacity, before/after metric, or guarantee language unless the claim is fully supported and customer-approved.

 Caveats and limits

-What stayed under owner control
+What stayed under admin control

 Buyer-safe CTA

-Close with a self-service readiness check or sample-workflow CTA, not a claim that ClaraOps will automate payroll, guarantee an outcome, or publish customer proof before approval.
+Close with a readiness check or sample-workflow CTA, not a claim that ClaraOps will automate payroll, guarantee an outcome, or publish customer proof before approval.

 Review payroll-readiness setup